Effective: 30 September 2022

 a) the Supplier shall not be liable whether in tort (including for negligence or breach of statutory duty), contract, misrepresentation, restitution or otherwise for any loss of revenue, profits, loss of business, depletion of goodwill, or for any special, indirect or consequential loss, costs, damages, charges or expenses however arising under this Agreement; and

-b) the Supplier’s total aggregate liability in contract (including all indemnities), tort (including negligence or breach of statutory duty), misrepresentation, restitution or otherwise, arising in connection with the performance or contemplated performance of this Agreement shall be limited to limited to a sum equal to the most recent annual Platform Access Fees for all Modules paid to the Supplier by the Customer under this Agreement.
+b) the Supplier’s total aggregate liability in contract (including all indemnities), tort (including negligence or breach of statutory duty), misrepresentation, restitution or otherwise, arising in connection with the performance or contemplated performance of this Agreement or under any Order Form or SOW shall be limited to limited to a sum equal to the most recent annual Platform Access Fees for all Modules paid to the Supplier by the Customer under each applicable Order Form or SOW to which any claims relates.

 16.4 The Fees payable to the Supplier under this Agreement are calculated with specific reference to the level of liabilities assumed by it and, accordingly, Customer agrees that the limitations and exclusions of liability in this Agreement are reasonable.